Considering learning Latin but wondering – is Latin hard to learn? Great question!

 There are a lot of facets to Latin that label it as being a hard language to learn.
 However, all languages to some degree are difficult.
-You might find Latin intimidating to learn for one reason or another.
-But that's not at all necessary.
+And Latin doesn't have to be intimidating.

 Latin Is A Dead Language